 Duke provides a death benefit in the event of the death of an eligible employee.
-Employees regularly scheduled to work at least 30 hours a week and faculty regularly scheduled to work 40 hours a week are eligible for the benefit after one year of service.
-The benefit amount is equal to one month's pay for each year of service, up to a maximum of six months.
+Employees regularly scheduled to work at least 30 hours a week and faculty regularly scheduled to work 40 hours a week are eligible for the benefit after one year of full-time service.
+The benefit amount is equal to one month's pay for each year of full-time service, up to a maximum of six months.
 Duke pays the entire cost.
 The coverage terminates at retirement or termination of employment from Duke.
 The Survivor Benefit (also as the "gratuity to spouse" or "estate plan") provides a lump sum benefit to your spouse, registered same-sex spousal equivalent, or your estate in the event of your death while you are employed by Duke.

-You are covered under this plan if you are an active employee regularly scheduled to work at least 30 hours per week or a faculty member regularly scheduled to work 40 hours a week, and have at least one year of service at Duke.
+You are covered under this plan if you are an active employee regularly scheduled to work at least 30 hours per week or a faculty member regularly scheduled to work 40 hours a week, and have at least one year of full-time service at Duke.
 In addition, the employee must be regularly scheduled to work at least 30 hours per week and the faculty member must be regularly scheduled to work at least 40 hours a week at the time of death.
 House staff are not eligible for this plan.

-The benefit is lost if your hours are reduced below full time status, upon termination, and at retirement.
-Eligibility is also lost while the employee is on an unpaid leave of absence, but continues for a full time faculty member on an approved sabbatical leave as well as for the employee on long term disability who is receiving benefits under Duke's long term disability plan.
+The benefit is lost if your hours are reduced below full-time status, upon termination, and at retirement.
+Eligibility is also lost while the employee is on an unpaid leave of absence, but continues for a full-time faculty member on an approved sabbatical leave as well as for the employee on long term disability who is receiving benefits under Duke's long term disability plan.

 An employee covered by a collective bargaining agreement isn't eligible for coverage for this plan, unless coverage was mutually agreed to in the bargaining agreement.